Tropical cyclones in 2002: Global atmospheric and hydrological conditions

 In the seven basins, there are a variety of different factors that impact tropical cyclogenesis.
 One of the most important factors is the presence or lack of El Niño–Southern Oscillation, which was present for much of the second half of 2002.
-El Niño is caused by the replacement of the Walker circulation by the Hadley circulation.
+El Niño is caused by the weakening of trade winds.
 This leads to the formation of a band of warm ocean water in the equatorial Eastern Pacific basin, marked by a reduction in upwelling.

 The El Niño phenomenon has global effects on cyclone formation, development, and tracks.
 In the Atlantic Ocean, El Niño years see less active hurricane seasons due to stronger westerly winds, which cause increased vertical wind shear, inhibiting cyclonic development.
 By contrast, the Eastern Pacific basin exhibits lower wind shear and higher sea surface temperatures, leading to more active cyclone seasons.
 In the Western Pacific, tropical cyclone formation shifts eastward, without a major change in activity; thus, a typhoon that would normally affect China might shift to instead impact Micronesia.
 In the Southern Hemisphere, the situation in the Northern Hemisphere is mirrored: the Australian region sees fewer cyclones, while the South Pacific becomes more active.
 All these factors were present in 2002: the Atlantic hurricane season was slightly below-average, the Eastern Pacific had an unusually high number of major hurricanes, the Western Pacific saw a dearth of activity in the South China Sea in conjunction with an abnormally strong subtropical ridge, and the Australian region saw no storms in the second half of 2002, while the South Pacific season was one of the most intense on record.